camjw/connect_four/README.md

 ## Random play

-Connect Four is a moderately complex game though, so making a decent AI is a challenge.
+Connect Four is a complex game though, so making a decent AI is a challenge.
 The difficulty comes from the number of different legal states/positions the board can be in.
-There are over 4 billion different states the board can be in (REFERENCE).
+There are over 4 billion different states of Connect Four [[1]].

 The `randomstatesearch` file plays games with two random AIs and returns all the unique states it has found after a certain number of games.
 This happens in the `RandomStateSearch` class whose most important function is the `search_states` function shown here:

 ```Ruby
 def search_states(total_games, increment, target_file="rss_output.csv")